 - The client and server machines are connected wirelessly at some point.

 Of course, incurring in any of these items may not directly translate into high latency.
-However the more factors compound (e.g. using WiFi and solving many small models), the more likely it is to experience latency issues.
+However the more factors compound (for example using WiFi and solving many small models), the more likely it is to experience latency issues.

 How to detect latency issues